skip to Main Content

 Beneficiaries are not the only people who can file a citation, any interested party can.

 A citation forces an executor to either act, or risk facing removal as the executor of the will.
-If the executor is removed, another interested party will be declared the executor by the courts.
+The courts will appoint a new executor if they remove the current executor.
 The new executor can then apply for a grant of probate themselves.

-To issue a citation in relation to the probate of a testamentary document to the executor of an estate, the person issuing the citation (the citor) must have an interest in the estate, and the knowledge or belief that a testamentary document exists and is in the possession of the executor.
-The citation must be directly served in-person to the executor.
-After the citation has been served, the executor will have 14 days to act.
-The options available to the person who has been served with a citation to apply for probate are:
+To issue a citation in relation to the probate of a testamentary document, the citor must have an interest in the estate, and knowledge or belief that a testamentary document exists and is in the possession of the executor.
+Citations must be directly served to the executor in-person.
+Once served, the executor has 14 days to take action.
+A person who receives a citation to apply for probate can:

 1. Apply for a grant of probate,